BlakeRivers25/SCDV490-FinalProject-BlakeRivers/README.md

 ## Where to access Data

 #### Original Data Files
-This is the dataset I used for my midterm project that I will be reusing:
+This is the dataset I used for my midterm project that started the questions for this project:

 *The URL to access the dataset*: